pustylnikov/rn-localization/README.md

 ```

 ## API

-- `createLocalization<T extends Translations<T>>(localizations: T, fallbackLanguage?: keyof T): object`\
-  Create a localization context by passing an object containing your translations and a fallback language.
+- `createLocalization<T extends Translations<T>>(localizations: T, fallbackLanguage?: keyof T): object`: Create a localization context by passing an object containing your translations and a fallback language.
 It returns an
   object with the following functions:
     - `useLocalization`
     - `translate`